 Also, each mood has an associated mood ID (in parentheses on the LiveJournal Moods page).
 Later in this process, you'll need to know the ID of the mood to which each of your images should be assigned.

 Also, read the next section before beginning.

-One of the features of paid LiveJournal accounts is the ability to make personal mood themes, special to your journal, by entering data about the images yourself.
+One of the features of accounts with Professional package of service is the ability to make personal mood themes, special to your journal, by entering data about the images yourself.
 If you don't want your theme to be a public theme, or if you want to see how your theme will look before it becomes a public theme, then you'll need to create it yourself.

 First of all, your pictures must be available on a separate server.
 (You can't upload your mood images directly to LiveJournal's site; see FAQ #6 for more information).
 Also, you must know the dimensions (width and height, in pixels) of each image.

 When you're ready to continue, make sure you're logged in, and go to LiveJournal's command console, where you can enter the commands to define your mood theme.
 (There is a reference, in case you need it, which describes all of the console commands, and explains how to escape double-quote and backslash characters.)

 The first thing you're going to do is create the theme.
 Execute the command:

 name = the name of your new theme, which will be displayed in the lists from which users select.

 des = a short description for your theme, which will be accessible through the console's moodtheme_list command.

 moodtheme_create "Munch's Screamers" "You've seen 'distressed'.
 Now see the rest."